How does Charlestown Soccer select players for travel teams ?

 How do you rank the players?

-Once all of the numerical evaluation data have been compiled, the board subcommittees will compute a total evaluation score for each player.
+Once all of the numerical evaluation data have been compiled, the board subcommittees compute a total evaluation score for each player.
+A player's evaluation score results in a ranking within their group.

 If players do not commit to attend at least one practice a week and the majority of games, they will not be placed on a top team as they would be taking a spot that could be more fully utilized by a player more committed to playing Charlestown soccer.